shopbeam/flash-widget-example/README.md

 ### 2. Embed swf widget

 In order to create our own custom flash widget, we just need to grab a few atributes:
-- img width and height
+- img width and height attributes
-- img id
+- img id attribute
-- img src (product image url)
+- img src (product image url) attribute
-- img data-shopbeam-url
+- img data-shopbeam-url attribute

 And use them in a flash object embed, here's an example for the provided example swf widget: